-Introduction to principles of Digital Signal Processing (DSP) including sampling theory, aliasing effects, frequency response, Finite Impulse Response filters, Infinite Impulse Response filters, spectrum analysis, Z transforms, Discrete Fourier Transform and Fast Fourier Transform.
-Emphasis on hardware design to achieve high-speed real and complex multiplications and additions.
-Pipelining, Harvard, and modified Harvard architectures.
+This course provides an introduction to principles of Digital Signal Processing (DSP) including sampling theory, aliasing effects, frequency response, Finite Impulse Response filters, Infinite Impulse Response filters, spectrum analysis, Z transforms, Discrete Fourier Transform and Fast Fourier Transform.
 Overviews of modern DSP applications such as modems, speech processing, audio and video compression and expansion, and cellular protocols.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: PHYS 221, MATH 203 or 233, and ECE 320 or CMPS 320.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520, ENGR/ECE/PHYS 2070, ECE 3040

-ECE 424 Microprocessor System Design (5)
+ECE 4240 Microprocessor System Design (4)

-Architecture and hardware design of microprocessor-based systems, including bus structure, interrupts handling, I/O ports, control signal, and peripherals.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: CMPS 224 and ECE 320 or CMPS 320.
+Introduce microprocessor architecture and organization.
+Cover bus architectures, types and buffering techniques, Memory and I/O subsystems, organization, timing and interfacing, Peripheral controllers and programming.
+Design a microprocessor system.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: ENGR/ECE/PHYS 2070 and ECE 3200

-ECE 425 Wireless Communications (5)
+ECE 4250 Wireless Communications (4)

 In this course analytical characterizations of mobile communications channels are developed.
 The main techniques for mitigating the mobile communication channel effects such as Equalization, Diversity, etc. are examined.
-Multiple access techniques used in wireless communications, such as FDMA as well as digital TDMA and CDMA techniques that allow multiple users to share a given spectrum is examined.
-Students will learn how to design a cellular system for a given coverage area, and how to carry out the performance analysis of the designed system.
-They will also know how to increase the capacity (number of users accommodated) in a cellular system.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: ECE 304 and 330 or consent of the instructor.
+Multiple access techniques used in wireless communications, such as FDMA as well as digital TDMA and CDMA techniques are presented.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: MATH 2320 or 2520, ENGR/ECE/PHYS 2070, ECE 3040

-ECE 426 Wireless Networks (5)
+ECE 4260 Wireless Networks (4)

-This course focuses on wireless data communications including wireless Internet.
-The students acquire knowledge into the current and future state-of-the-art of technology in the field of wireless communication.
+This course focuses on wireless data communications including wireless internet.
+The students acquire knowledge into the current and future state-of-the-art of technology in the field of wireless communications.
 Another goal of the course is to ensure student(s) can explain the impact of commercial, political, and regulatory factors on the design of wireless systems.
 The course will treat current relevant technologies, and the exact content may change from year to year.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisite: ECE 304 or consent of the instructor.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisite: MATH 2320 or 2520

-ECE 432 Instrumentation, Control, and Data Acquisition (5)
+ECE 4320 Instrumentation, Control, Data Acquisition (4)

-Study of analog (and computer-controlled) systems, classical and modern system design methods, s-domain (and z-domain) transfer function models, state space, dynamics of linear systems, and frequency domain analysis and design techniques.
-Introduction to controllability and observability.
-Implementation of PID controllers.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: MATH 203 or 233 and CMPS 223 or consent of the instructor.
+Introduce basic concepts in Instrumentation, Control and Data Acquisition.
+Cover analog and digital signal inputs, outputs, and generation.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: ENGR/ECE/PHYS 2070 and ECE 3070

-ECE 433 Mechatronics (5)
+ECE 4330 Mechatronics (4)

 Intelligent electro-mechanical systems.
 Topics include electronics (A/D, D/A converters, op-amps, filters, power devices), software program design (event-driven programming, state machine-based design), DC and stepper motors, basic sensing and basic mechanical design.
-Each week lecture meets for 200 minutes and lab meets for 150 minutes.
-Prerequisites: ECE 307, 320, and CMPS 223.
+Each week lecture meets for 150 minutes and lab meets for 150 minutes.
+Prerequisites: CMPS 2020 with a grade of C- or better, ECE 3070, and ECE 3200

-ECE 464 Power Electronics and Semiconductors (5)
+ECE 4370 Power Systems Analysis (4)